Pets in Parks

 - Lambells Lagoon

-Before you visit Northern Territory Parks and Reserves, check with your local Parks and Wildlife Service of the Northern Territory office.
+Before you visit Northern Territory Parks and Reserves, check with your local Parks and Wildlife Commission of the Northern Territory office.

 You'll avoid inconvenience and stress to your animals if you do your pet a favour, and leave them at home or in a boarding kennel.